OGobidike/NYC-apt-price-predictions/README.md

 # 🚀 Predicting NYC Apartment Sales Prices: A Machine Learning Pipeline Experiment 🏙️
+---

-Hello, World:), and welcome to my project where I dive deep into predicting the sales prices of NYC apartments using a Machine Learning pipeline!
+Hello, and welcome to my project where I dive deep into predicting the sales prices of NYC apartments using a Machine Learning pipeline!
 This experiment covers the entire process—from cleaning and preprocessing the data to training a Random Forest model and analyzing its performance using Shapley values.
 It's a fun and informative journey to building a predictive model that can make sense of New York's real estate market.
 ---

 🔗 Data Source: NYC Citywide Rolling Calendar Sales Dataset